-Most memory instrumentation is disabled by default, and can be enabled or disabled at startup, or dynamically at runtime by updating the ENABLED column of the relevant instruments in the setup_instruments table.
+Memory instrumentation is enabled by default.
+Memory instrumentation can be enabled or disabled at startup, or dynamically at runtime by updating the ENABLED column of the relevant instruments in the setup_instruments table.
 Memory instruments have names of the form memory/code_area/instrument_name where code_area is a value such as sql or myisam, and instrument_name is the instrument detail.